bounswe/bounswe2024group7/lab7/report.md

 #### **Plan for Demo Next Week:**
 1. **Data Population Strategy:**
-   - Populate the database with 100 sample exercises covering various body parts, muscles, and equipment.
+   - Populate the database with external api (will be decided of two options) sample exercises covering various body parts, muscles, and equipment.
-   - Add 50 sample posts, including hashtags and linked training programs.
+   - Add 20 (at least) sample posts, including hashtags and linked training programs.
    - Ensure diverse scenarios, such as:
      - Searching exercises with broad and specific terms.
      - Searching posts with hashtags related to fitness goals.